ervandew/eclim/src/doc/content/vim/wsdl/validate.rst

 functionality.

-If you do not want your wsdl files validated automatically when saved, you can set the <a href="#EclimWsdlValidate">g:EclimWsdlValidate</a> variable described in the configuration section below.
+If you do not want your wsdl files validated automatically when saved, you can set the :ref:`g:EclimWsdlValidate <eclimwsdlvalidate>` variable described in the configuration section below.

 .. _Validate: